MacDue/Mank-Spec/spec/lexical_elements.md

 100
 ```

-### Floating point literals
+### Floating-point literals

-Floating point literals are decimal representations of floating point constants.
+Floating-point literals are decimal representations of floating-point constants.

-Floating point literals consist of a integer part, decimal point, and a fractional part.
+Floating-point literals consist of an integer part, decimal point, and a fractional part.
 The fractional part may be omitted (though keeping the decimal point).

 ```ebnf
 floating_point_literal = decimal_digits, '.', [ decimal_digits ] ;